Source for the Future:

-In 2023, it was clear to everyone: infrastructure costs money - a lot of money.
+By 2023, it was clear to everyone: infrastructure costs money – a lot of money.
 The energy transition.
 The heating transition.
-The railway.
-The hospitals.
-The schools.
-The Bundeswehr.
-But drinking water?
-Just turn on the tap and the vital water will come to us cheaply and in any quantity.
-Or is it?
-In fact, there is a complex and sensitive infrastructure behind it.
+The railways.
+Hospitals.
+Schools.
+The German Armed Forces.
+But what about drinking water?
+Just turn on the tap, and this essential liquid comes to us cheaply and in any quantity we want.
+Or does it?
+In fact, there is a complex and sensitive infrastructure behind this too.

-To support the communication efforts for the mammoth Lake Constance water supply project, known as “Zukunftsquelle.
-Wasser für Generationen” (Source of the Future: Water for Generations), the expertise of the agencies Kaltwasser Kommunikation and Carta was enlisted.
-Together, we were responsible for the strategic communication work aimed at raising awareness of the project among the general public and local politicians, and securing their support for the urgently needed investments.
+To provide communications support for the mammoth Lake Constance water supply project, known as ‘Zukunftsquelle.
+Water for Generations’, the expertise of the agencies Kaltwasser Kommunikation and Carta was enlisted.
+Together, we were responsible for the strategic communications work aimed at raising awareness of the project amongst the general public and local politicians, and securing their support for the urgently needed investments.

-The Lake Constance water supply faces a historic challenge: the entire infrastructure supplying drinking water to four million people must be comprehensively renovated and expanded.
-At the same time, the invasive quagga mussel threatens the supply system.
-The “Zukunftsquelle.
-Wasser für Generationen” project aims to overcome these challenges – but this requires the approval of 183 association members.
+The Lake Constance water supply system faces a historic challenge: the entire infrastructure, which supplies drinking water to four million people, must be comprehensively renovated and expanded.
+At the same time, the invasive quagga mussel poses a threat to the supply system.
+The ‘Zukunftsquelle.
+Wasser für Generationen’ project aims to overcome these challenges – but this requires the approval of 183 association members.

 • Drinking water supply for 4 million people